netmet1/constellation-node-automation/INSTALL.md

 nodeuser@constellation-node:~#
 ```

-7. *Optional*: Verify the contents
+8. *Optional*: Verify the contents
 ```
 cd constellation-node-automation-1.0b
 ll
 ```

 File structure should appear as follows:

+> Note: *You will not see it this way, but you can navigate around to check that it is correct*

 ```
 automation
 ├── dag_count.log